Juniva616/quiz/README.md

 The site allowed to get a nice picture demonstrating how my site will look on different devices.

 - **Google Translate:**
-https://translate.google.com/ was used for writing the content in English without mistakes.
+https://translate.google.com/ was used for writing the content in English without grammar mistakes.

 ## User Experience (UX)
 **As a First Time Visitor,** I want to easily understand the main purpose of the site and check my knowledge of flora and fauna of the Earth.